Trains in Germany

 The slowest trains will take 10 h 42 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Distance||226 miles (364 km)|

 |Direct train||Yes, there are 7 direct trains a day|

 |Train companies||Deutsche Bahn or Deutsche Bahn with connection|

-You can travel by train from Amsterdam to Frankfurt am Main with Deutsche Bahn for as low as $35 (€28).
-When you search for schedules and tickets, Omio will show you the best journey.
+You can travel by train between Amsterdam and Frankfurt am Main with Deutsche Bahn for as low as $33 (€28).
+When you search for schedules and tickets, Omio will show you the best route.

-Train information from Amsterdam to Frankfurt am Main with Deutsche Bahn:
+Amsterdam to Frankfurt am Main train information with Deutsche Bahn:

 Frankfurt is an internationally diverse city with a wealth of world-class attractions.
 Top attractions include Paulskirche (St Pauls Church), Museumsufer (Museum Embankment), the Goethe House, the Museum of Modern Art, and Palmengarten (the Botanical Gardens).
 The most comfortable and convenient way to get to Frankfurt from Amsterdam is by train.
 The entire trip takes 5 hours and 44 minutes, covering a distance of 226 miles.
 The train from Amsterdam to Frankfurt am Main departs from Amsterdam Centraal and arrives at Frankfurt am Main station.

 Passengers can find numerous options for a train from Amsterdam to Frankfurt am Main.
 There's an average of 34 trains a day between Amsterdam and Frankfurt, leaving approximately every 21 minutes.
 Of the 34 trains, six are direct trains, with different departure times spread throughout the day.
 The first train leaves Amsterdam at around 7:00 a.m., and the last at about 6:30 p.m.
 On weekends, the trains leave slightly later.